 What is Environmental Justice?

-Environmental Justice addresses long-standing prevalent issues of living quality for low-income, Black, Latinx, and Indigenous communities.
-The Environmental Justice Movement was notably sparked by protests condemning the 1982 dumping of toxic waste materials in Warren County, North Carolina.
-Sit-ins, protests, and marches were ultimately unsuccessful, but caused environmental justice activists to recognize a pattern:
+Environmental justice address long-standing prevalent issues of living quality for low-income, Black, Latinx, and Indigenous communities.
+The Environmental Justice (EJ) movement was notably sparked by protests condemning the 1982 dumping of toxic waste materials in Warren County, North Carolina.
+Sit-ins, protests, and marches were ultimately unsuccessful, but caused environmental justice activists to recognize a pattern: “Pollution-producing facilities are often sited in poor communities of color.”

 The common phrase "Not in my Back Yard" (NIMBY) was born from wealthy neighborhoods rejecting sites in their neighborhoods through legal means, while lower-income communities lacked funds for such defenses (and access to information that would raise alarm).
 For these reasons, large corporations, regulatory agencies, and local planning/zoning boards often are left to designate polluting sites to poor communities of color for development.